This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 all injuries and occupational diseases resulting in seven days or more of total

-disability or death and shall report them to the bureau of workers'
+disability or death and report them to the bureau of workers' compensation

-compensation within one week of acquiring knowledge of such injury or death and
+within one week of acquiring knowledge of such injury or death and within one

-occupational disease as required by section 4123.28 of the Revised
+occupational disease as set forth in section 4123.28 of the Revised

 Code.
 (B) Public employers and employers